Jefferson Lewis Edmonds: Death

 Jefferson Lewis Edmonds died on January 4, 1914.
 One of his eulogies was read by former Los Angeles Mayor Meredith P. Snyder.
 While the Liberator did not survive Edmonds’ death, the Forum continued for an additional 28 years, and Edmonds’ legacy of service to Los Angeles survives to this day.

 In 2001, Lonnie Bunch, now the founding director of the National Museum of African American History and Culture, wrote:

 As a leader and a visionary in the struggle against racism in Southern California, Edmonds deserves the scholarly attention and reputation garnered by his contemporaries William Monroe Trotter, editor of the Boston Guardian, and Robert Abbott, publisher of the Chicago Defender.

 Family

 In 2018, Edmonds and his descendants were among those honored at a Los Angeles City Hall ceremony opening the 2018 Los Angeles City Hall African American Heritage Month Exhibit "Write In America".
 The ceremony and exhibit were presented by the offices of City Council President, Herb Wesson, Councilmember Marqueece Harris-Dawson, and Councilmember Curren Price.

-In September of 2025, Arianne Edmonds, the great-great-granddaughter of Jefferson Lewis Edmonds, published We Now Belong to Ourselves: J.L.
-Edmonds, the Black Press, and Black Citizenship in America.
-The book blends poetry, family narrative, and archival material to highlight how Edmonds’s newspaper The Liberator promoted Black land ownership, education, civic participation, women’s rights, and everyday community life.
-Drawing on rarely seen documents, it situates the Black press as a crucial force in shaping Black citizenship and resistance after Reconstruction.
-The work underscores Jefferson Edmonds’s lasting influence on Black political and cultural thought in Los Angeles and beyond.